ppy/osu-wiki/news/2021/2021-11-05-skinners-bulletin-august-2021.md

 ### Kronii no Jikan

-Here we are with another detail-oriented [thetasigma](https://osu.ppy.sh/users/6234482) classic: [Kronii no Jikan](https://osu.ppy.sh/community/forums/topics/1406817)!
+Here we are with another detail-oriented ::thetasigma::{ user-id=6234482 } classic: [Kronii no Jikan](https://osu.ppy.sh/community/forums/topics/1406817)!
 Filled with clockwork from head to toe, this skin revolves around the popular VTuber Ouro Kronii, who is canonically known to be the Warden of Time.
 As much as thetasigma opted to create an anime-themed skin, there is another version that is entirely Kronii-free that you can try.
 Nevertheless, both versions immediately give out the impression that the skin certainly deserves recognition.

 Embracing antiquity very well, Kronii no Jikan is dominated by golden yellow and navy blue, denoting an elegant look on the skin.
 We encounter a rare layout choice for the menu buttons on the bottom left of the song selection menu, which looks utterly fantastic.
 The way selected game modes are denoted by highlighting their respective letters, the way a clock is used in place of the game modifier menu icon⁠ — every detail is noteworthy and shows us thetasigma's mastery.
 Another point reflecting the quality of the skin is, without a doubt, the amount of flavour texts scattered everywhere, especially the one located beneath the `menu-back` button.
 Cool stuff!